Anomalous Heat Transfer in Nonequilibrium Quantum Systems

 \textbf{Introduction.} The second law of thermodynamics, as a fundamental physical law of nature, establishes the direction of thermodynamic processes.
 Its Clausius statement claims that heat can only spontaneously flow from a hot object into a cold one~\cite{clausius1879mechanical}, and, entropy, a state function characterizing the randomness of the isolated joint system, must be nondecreasing in the process.
 This thermodynamic irreversibility has been popularly termed ``the arrow of time''~\cite{eddington1930nature}.
 However, in an absolutely isolated and finite-sized quantum system, the second law holds only under certain initial conditions, since the system evolution is unitary and reversible~\cite{lloyd1989PRA,vedral2016}.

 One commonly discussed restriction is that the hot and cold systems should be weakly correlated~\cite{PhysRevE.77.021110,jennings2010PRE,binder2018,bera2017NC,vedral2016}.
 This weak-correlation condition faithfully describes the usual circumstance between macroscopic objects in daily life~\cite{boltzmann2003relation,zeh2007}, as Boltzmann suggested for classical systems~\cite{boltzmann1970weitere,boltzmann1897hrn}.
 However, correlation effects can be rather significant in generic quantum systems, and, in particular, there exist quantum correlations such as quantum entanglement~\cite{vedral1997PRL,horodecki2009RMP} and quantum discord \cite{henderson2001JPAMG,ollivier2001PRL,modi2012RMP} having no classical counterparts, which play an important role in energy flow \cite{sarovar2010NP,lloyd2017,ma2019PRA}.
-It has been proposed that when two quantum systems are strongly correlated, ``anomalous'' heat transfer (AHT), that is, heat spontaneously flows from the cold system into the hot, can occur, at the cost of consuming the intersystem correlation~\cite{vitagliano2018,PhysRevE.77.021110,jennings2010PRE,jevtic2012maximally}.
+It has been proposed that when two quantum systems are strongly correlated, ``anomalous'' heat transfer (AHT), that is, heat spontaneously flows from the cold system into the hot, can occur, at the cost of consuming the intersystem correlation~\cite{binder2018,PhysRevE.77.021110,jennings2010PRE,jevtic2012PRL}.
 More recently, the correlation-induced AHT has been experimentally observed in nuclear spin systems~\cite{micadei2019NC} and further investigated in a wide range of systems from trapped ions~\cite{medinagonzalez2020PRA} to wormholes~\cite{xian2020PRR}.
+In addition, the AHT phenomenon has also been discussed in the context of symmetry-protected edge/surface states \cite{rivas2017SRa}, frustrated classical spin systems \cite{bauer2023}, and quenching dynamics of hot quantum gases \cite{gnezdilov2023PRA}.